InfoSeeking/IRIS/README.md

 		(Any of the input formats for the commands)
 	</command>
 	<command>
-		(This command will get the resourceList input from the previous command, therefore it is unnecessary to include a resourceList in this command.)
+		(This command will get the resourceList input from the previous command, therefore it is not necessary to include a resourceList in this command.)
 	</command>
 	...
 </parameters>